How 3D Printing can Assist those with Disabilities•

 3D printing allows you to create customized wheelchairs that can continuously be modified to fit your personal style and taste.
 Custom-made wheelchairs tend to be higher in price and can’t be readily modified.
 3D printing provides customized wheelchairs tailored for individuals at a greatly reduced cost.

-3D digital files of wheelchair accessories such as a cupholder, or even a phone holder are also readily available on websites such as thingiverse.com where you can download and print out the designs according to your needs.
+3D digital files of wheelchair accessories such as a cupholder, or even a phone holder are also readily available on websites such as thingiverse.com where you can download and print out 3D printed designs according to your needs.

 These can then easily be attached to your wheelchair, making life all the more convenient.